×

 A physical examination

 A full physical examination will be performed, including measuring your blood pressure and assessment of your body mass index (BMI).
 Particular attention will be paid to the abdomen (to feel for an enlarged bladder) and to vaginal or rectal examination.
 It is helpful to have a full bladder when you are examined because it may mean that you can reproduce the leakage for your GP.
-A full neurological examination with assessment of your reflexes should also be performed.
+A full neurological examination with an assessment of your reflexes should also be performed.

 Additional tests